dougeby/IntuneDocs/InTuneDocs/DeployUse/control-microsoft-passport-settings-on-devices-with-microsoft-intune.md

 3. If you selected **Enable Windows Hello for Business on enrolled devices**, configure the required settings that will be applied to all enrolled Windows 10 and Windows 10 Mobile devices.
 4. When you are finished, choose **Save**.

+## Settings for the Windows Hello for Business policy

 - **Use a Trusted Platform Module (TPM)**.
 A TPM chip provides an additional layer of data security.<br>Choose one of the following values:
 	- **Required** (default).
 Only devices with an accessible TPM can provision Windows Hello for Business.
 	- **Preferred**.
 Devices first attempt to use a TPM.
 If this is not available, they can use software encryption.